Overview

 Challenge

 Quantifying the amount of carbon dioxide (CO₂) stored in the ocean is currently limited by gaps in global carbon transport observations and uncertainties in existing models.
-These gaps arise from insufficient data on particle dynamics, such as particle size distribution and fragmentation, which are critical for understanding carbon export and sequestration.
+These gaps arise from insufficient data on particle dynamics—such as particle size distribution and fragmentation—and on carbon fluxes linked to calcifying phytoplankton blooms, which are critical for understanding carbon export and sequestration.
 Without integrated and high-resolution global data, there are significant uncertainties in estimating the ocean’s ability to sequester carbon, which hinders efforts to inform climate models and ocean governance.

 Solution